MeierTobias/eth-analysis-3/README.md

 To get more information about the different warnings search for your warning code in the ChkTeX [documentation](https://mirror.init7.net/ctan/support/chktex/ChkTeX.pdf).
 If you want to disable a checker warning on a specific line you can add `% chktex ##` to the end of the line with the warning number you want to suppress.

-## Setup on macOS
+## Prerequisites

-This repository is configured for Git [LFS](https://git-lfs.com/) (Large File Storage).
-If you don't already have it installed run `brew install git-lfs` or check the linked website to install it.
+The images and other compressed files are managed by git-lfs.
+Therefor you need to [install git-lfs](https://git-lfs.com/) fist.

-To use the formatter by LaTeX Workshop install `brew install latexindent`.
+All LaTeX files are autoformatted with `latexindent` which comes within the TexLive installation.
+If you haven't already install it simply run `brew install latexindent`.

 ## Python scripts for PDE visualization

 Additional Python scripts used for the visualization of various PDEs can be found in [`python_scripts/pde_plot`](python_scripts/pde_plot/).
 The file [`pde_plot.py`](python_scripts/pde_plot/pde_plot.py) demonstrates how to use the visualization class.

 ## Contributing

 Feel free to fork this repository and create a pull request to integrate your corrections and extensions.

-## Acknowledgements
+## Template

-Thanks to *S.* for creating this wonderful AMIV/ETHZ summaries LaTeX template which can be downloaded [here](https://de.overleaf.com/latex/templates/amiv-slash-ethz-summaries-template-landscape/trggddjtjhqr).
+The LaTeX template of this summary can be found [here](https://github.com/MeierTobias/eth-summary-template).

 ## License